changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 ## 7.2 Mutex and Critical Section

-We have already learned the basics of concurrency technology in the operating system, or in the database, and `mutex` is one of the cores.
+We have already learned the basics of concurrency technology in the operating system, or the database, and `mutex` is one of the cores.
 C++11 introduces a class related to `mutex`, with all related functions in the `<mutex>` header file.

 `std::mutex` is the most basic `mutex` class in C++11, and you can create a mutex by instantiating `std::mutex`.